Home | Category: Science and Mathematics

 The invention of the wheel paved the way for more advanced technology such as pulleys, gears, cogs and screws.
 A flint point or stick spun with a bow was another important advancement.
 It could be used to make fire and employed as a drill.

-Years and Calendars in Mesopotamia
+Calendars and Time Measurements in Mesopotamia

-The were various Sumerian calendars.
+What may be the world’s oldest calendar was unearthed in Iraq.
+It is 10,000 years old and is comprised of a pebble with 12 notches.
+There were various Sumerian calendars.
 Ones with 12 months of 30 days, which added up to 360 day years, soon fell out of sync with the season so extra months were added every few years.
 The Eblaite calendar affixed a different name to every year that commemorated a great event.
 The year 2480 B.C., for example, is referred to as “ Dis mu til Mari ki” (the Year of the defeat of Mari).

 The Babylonians are often given credit for devising the first calendars, and with them the first conception of time as an entity.
 They developed and used the 360-day year — divided into 12 lunar months of 30 days (real lunar months are 29½ days) — devised by the Sumerians and introduced the seven day week, corresponding to the four waning and waxing periods of the lunar cycle.
 The ancients Egyptians adopted the 12-month system to their calendar.
 The ancient Hindus, Chinese, and Egyptians, all used 365-day calendars.